 Training adapted to mass gain

-For optimal muscle mass gain, it is essential to follow a program based on polyarticular exercises.
+For optimal muscle mass gain, it is essential to follow a program based on multi-joint exercises.
 These exercises, such as the squat , deadlift , bench press and row , work several muscle groups at the same time, promoting harmonious and complete body growth.

-H3 Load progression and intensity
+Load progression and intensity

 - Distribution of sets and repetitions: 8 to 12 repetitions per set, 3 to 5 sets per exercise to maximize muscle stimulation.

-Cardio and mass gain
+Cardio and muscle gain

-Gaining muscle without bulking up
+Gain muscle without bulking up

 For training without excessive mass gain: